RodrigoScola/vscode-text-objects/README.md

 -    put back the keybinds - DONE
 -    change call to be all out and inner to be nearest - DONE
 -    add go to empty params - DONE

--    add rest of inner and outers (arrays, objects...) - js cpp c#
+-    add rest of inner and outers (arrays, objects...) - DONE

 -    do the else on if statements
+-    inner comment?
+-    rhs is not for assignign, but reassigning

 -    finish the languages support

--    rhs is not for assignign, but reassigning
+### Misc

+-    Make an icon, revamp the name?
+-    make sure keybinds and vim are okay
+-    LAUNCH (add tags and releases)

 # VIM Integration